The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Learning Center Experience

-At Kaplan University, we understand that in order to stand out in today’s job market you need to develop a variety of skills and basic knowledge of your chosen field.
-That is why we invite you to choose a combination of courses from a number of disciplines in our Bachelor of Science in Liberal Studies degree program.
-This online bachelor's degree program in liberal studies is unique because it gives you the opportunity to transfer previously earned credits from an accredited college or university, or design a program of study based on a sequence of selected elective courses.
-Simply stated, Kaplan University lets you decide what you want to learn.
-It is the power of choice.
+To stand out in today’s job market, you need to develop a variety of skills and basic knowledge of your chosen field.
+That’s why our Bachelor of Science in Liberal Studies degree allows you to choose a combination of courses from several disciplines.
+This online program gives you the opportunity to transfer previously earned credits from an accredited college or university, or design a program of study based on a sequence of selected elective courses.

 Online Start Date